-- The best format for an EMT resume
+- Choosing the right resume format for an EMT

 How to write an EMT resume

 Working as an emergency medical technician may be very different from other professions, but that doesn’t mean your EMT resume should be.
-In fact, your CV should contain the following elements common to most resumes:
+Your CV should contain the following elements common to most resumes:

 - The resume header